UTS-eResearch/arkisto-cloud-aws-serverless/README.md

 Default output format [None]: json
 ```

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The best way to work on this is to fork
+this project and update the cdk.json

 ## Configuration